-To stress test the reliability of those detectors in this setting, we develop red-teaming techniques to generate texts that can bypass a detector using an LLM that is also protected by this detector.
-This differs from previous methods that requires a separate unprotected paraphrasing model~\citep{sadasivan2023can, krishna2023paraphrasing}.
-We use $G'$ to denote the protected LLM used for generating attacks, where $G'$ may also be the same as $G$ if applicable, and we consider the attack from two aspects: \begin{itemize} \item \textbf{Output perturbation} that directly perturbs the original output $\rmY$ and generates a perturbed output $\rmY'$. \item \textbf{Input perturbation} that perturbs the input $\rmX$ into $\rmX'$ as the new input, leading to a new output $\rmY'=G(\rmX')$. \end{itemize} In both cases, we aim to minimize $f(\rmY')$ so that the new output $\rmY'$ is wrongly considered as human-written by the detector $f$.
+To stress test the reliability and robustness of those detectors in this setting, we develop red-teaming techniques to generate texts that can downgrade a detector using an LLM that is also protected by this detector.
+We consider attacks by output perturbation and input perturbation respectively: \begin{compactitem} \item \textbf{Output perturbation} perturbs the original output $\rmY$ and generates a perturbed output $\rmY'$. \item \textbf{Input perturbation} perturbs the input $\rmX$ into $\rmX'$ as the new input, leading to a new output $\rmY'=G(\rmX')$. \end{compactitem} In both cases, we aim to minimize $f(\rmY')$ so that the new output $\rmY'$ is wrongly considered as human-written by the detector $f$.
 Meanwhile, we require that $\rmY'$ has a quality similar to $\rmY$ and remains a plausible output to the original input $\rmX$.
-For our attack algorithms, we also assume that the detector $f$ is black-box, and only the output scores are visible, but not internal parameters.
+For our attack algorithms, we also assume that the detector $f$ is black-box -- only the output scores are visible but not its internal parameters.

 We propose to attack the detectors in two different ways.
-In \Cref{sec:word_replacement}, we construct an output perturbation by replacing some words in $\rmY$, where we prompt a protected LLM $G'$ to obtain the new substitution words, and we then build query-based and query-free attacks respectively with these word substitutions.
-In \Cref{sec:prompt_attack}, if $G$ is able to follow instructions, we search for an instructional prompt from the generation by $G$ and append the prompt to $\rmX$ as an input perturbation, where the instructional prompt instructs $G$ to generate texts in a style making it hard for the detector to detect.

-\Cref{tab:methods} summarizes our methods and their applicability to different detectors.
+In \Cref{sec:word_replacement}, we construct an output perturbation by replacing some words in $\rmY$, where we prompt a protected LLM $G'$ to obtain candidate substitution words, and we then build query-based and query-free attacks respectively to decide substitution words.
+In \Cref{sec:prompt_attack}, if $G$ is able to follow instructions, we search for an instructional prompt from the generation by $G$ and append the prompt to $\rmX$ as an input perturbation, where the instructional prompt instructs $G$ to generate texts in a style making it hard for the detector to detect. \Cref{tab:methods} summarizes our methods and their applicability to different detectors.
 At test time, instructional prompts are fixed and thus totally query-free.
 For word substitutions, they require querying $G'$ multiple times to generate word substitutions on each test example; the query-free version does not repeatedly query $f$ while the query-based version also requires querying $f$ multiple times.
 In practice, we may choose between these methods depending on the query budget and their applicability to the detectors.